Skip to main content

 Each Phase II Participant will have the opportunity to share an interim update with the Build UP Trust Challenge team in January 2025.

 Final reports are due by 5:00 PM Eastern Time on Thursday, August 7, 2025.
 They must include key outcomes and demonstration of impact, descriptions of barriers encountered, lessons learned, and the potential for long-term impact and scale.
-Submitted reports will be evaluated by an Expert Panel using the scoring criteria outlined below.
+Submitted reports will be evaluated by an Expert Panel using the scoring rubric and criteria outlined below.

 The NIH Build UP Trust Challenge Selection Committee will review the reports submitted by Phase II participants and the results of the Expert Panel to select up to four winners who will each receive up to $200,000.
 All Phase II Participants will have the opportunity to present during an in-person demonstration day where the awards will be announced.